Chris Harris

 Biography

-CHRIS HARRIS joins the New York Jets as the team's defensive backs/ pass game coordinator after two seasons with the Tennessee Titans, serving as the defensive pass game coordinator/cornerbacks (2023- 24).
-For Harris, 2025 marks his 12th season coaching in the NFL.
+Chris Harris enters his second season as the defensive backs/pass game coordinator with the New York Jets, having concluded last season (2025) as the team's interim defensive coordinator.
+Harris joined the Jets after two seasons with the Tennessee Titans, serving as the defensive pass game coordinator/cornerbacks (2023-24).
+For Harris, 2026 marks his 13th season coaching in the NFL.

-During the 2024 campaign, Harris' secondary unit in Tennessee allowed 177.3 net passing yards per game, second best in the NFL.
-Harris saw sixth-year safety Amani Hooker lead the Titans with a career-high five interceptions, tied for sixth-most in the League.
+During the 2024 campaign, Harris' secondary unit in Tennessee allowed 177.3 net passing yards per game, the second fewest in the NFL.
+He oversaw sixth-year safety Amani Hooker as he led the Titans with a career-high five interceptions, tied for sixth-most in the league.

 In 2020, Harris played a key role in a defense that allowed just 3,068 net passing yards, marking the team's best performance since 2004.
 He aided cornerbacks Ronald Darby and Kendall Fuller in becoming the first Washington teammates since Josh Norman and Bashaud Breeland in 2016 to each record 11 or more passes defensed in a season.
 Additionally, he helped Fuller register four interceptions, tied for the seventh-most in 2020.